lisongh10/screentrack/Documentation/MAIN-UI.md

 **Compromise Disadvantage**\
 This feature will **Definitely** take longer to code.
 If we not in any rush, I prefer trying this compromise.

+## Feedback
+- Allowing users to click the image to open up files/urls may be confusing because only the frontmost application is navigable
+- Consider using a vertical line as an indicator for preview scroller
+- Truncating previews in the scroller should be improved such that users can still use visual cues
+- Consider a global slider implementation in addition to the preview scroller
+- Give the user a sense of time in their work day
+- Move calendar to the top of the side bar